There are currently no products in the cart.

 If your goals are primarily oriented around fat loss, you may need little more than a scale to track your progress — if your weight is continuing to go down over the course of your training, it is a good indicator that you are on the right track.

-Building muscle however, is another story.
+Building size and strength, however, is another story.
 Simply relying on a scale to assess the efficacy of your training will not give you a clear picture of your progress.

 For instance, after a month of weight training, you may find that you gained 5 pounds but if you are only relying on a scale to track your progress, it will be very difficult to determine how much of that 5 pounds is muscle versus fat.

-So what can you do on your own to to evaluate whether or not you’re building muscle?
+So what can you do on your own to evaluate whether or not you’re getting bigger and stronger?

 Keep a Training Journal